The Levin approach to the numerical calculation of phase functions

-comprise a basis in the space of solutions of (\ref{introduction:two}) given on the interval $\left[\xi_j,\xi_{j+1}\right]$ as above.
+comprise a basis in the space of solutions of (\ref{introduction:two}) given on the interval $\left[\xi_j,\xi_{j+1}\right]$ using the approach of \cite{BremerPhase}.
 It is necessary to partition $[a,b]$ because slowly-varying phase functions cannot always be extended across a turning point.
-It is relatively straightforward to generalize the method of \cite{BremerPhase,BremerPhase2} to the case of higher order scalar equations.
+It is relatively straightforward to generalize the method of \cite{BremerPhase,BremerPhase2} to higher order scalar equations.
 However, that is not the approach we take in this article.
 The authors have found that while the resulting algorithm is highly-effective in the case of a large collection of equations of the form (\ref{introduction:scalarode}), it has properties very similar to another approach discussed in this paper, but with slightly inferior performance.

-In this article, we describe two methods for constructing a collection $\psi_1,\ldots,\psi_n$ of slowly-varying phase functions such that the functions (\ref{introduction:phaserep}) comprise a basis in the space of solutions of (\ref{introduction:scalarode}).
-These methods are inspired by the classical Levin approach to the numerical evaluation of oscillatory integrals.
+In this article, we describe two methods for constructing a collection $\psi_1,\ldots,\psi_n$ of slowly-varying phase functions such that (\ref{introduction:phaserep}) is a basis in the space of solutions of (\ref{introduction:scalarode}).
+Both are inspired by the classical Levin approach to the numerical evaluation of oscillatory integrals.
 Introduced in \cite{Levin}, the Levin method is based on the observation that inhomogeneous equations of the form

+admit solutions whose complexity depends on that of $p_0$ and $f$, but not on the magnitude of $p_0$.
+This principle extends to the case of equations of the form